-American Civil War Life: Union Infantryman – Life In Camp IV
+American Civil War Life: Union Infantryman – Life in Camp 4

 “You probably read in the papers so much of the details of camp life that I won't bore you by any lengthy description.
 Our regiment, I suppose, lives as all others do.
 Five of us sleep in a tent six feet by seven (1.83 m by 2.13 m) and keep our arms and accoutrements, too, in it.”